This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Today, I don’t think twice.
-I don’t think you should let anything get in the way of you and your travel dreams.
+I don’t believe you should let anything get in the way of you and your travel dreams.
 Yes, visiting places with friends is amazing.
 But so is visiting Brussels and spending a weekend with new people from different countries.
+So, from North America to Europe to Asia and Australia, here are my (tried and tested) favourite solo travel destinations for fellow solo female travellers.

-I basically have four boxes a place has to tick before I deem it solo travel worthy 😉 Most importantly, I have to feel safe and comfortable.
+Firstly, I want to quickly talk about the four boxes a place has to tick before I deem it solo travel-worthy 😉.
+Most importantly, I have to feel safe and comfortable.
 Secondly, it has to have some good attractions you can enjoy alone and it must have easy-to-navigate public transport.
 Finally, the language barrier can’t be too much of a struggle.
-So, from North America to Europe to Asia to Australia, here are my 15 (tried and tested) favourite solo travel destinations.

-RELATED POST: My 12 day Ireland and Northern Ireland itinerary
+Related post: My 12 day Ireland and Northern Ireland itinerary

 To be honest, travelling around Europe solo did make me nervous because of the language barrier.
 But I constantly see UK residents on Instagram hopping over to mainland Europe for the weekend.
 So I thought if they could do it, so could I. Amsterdam was the best city I visited in Europe in terms of the minimal language barrier.
 Every local who served me – whether it was at a shop or cafe – spoke amazing English and were so polite.
 I was honestly blown away by the hospitality and this is why Amsterdam is now one of my favourite cities in Europe.
 I also spent a lot of time walking around admiring the architecture and eating a lot of good food.

-RELATED POST: Where (and what) to eat in Amsterdam
+Where to stay in Amsterdam: Generator Amsterdam

 I’ve written previously how I was sceptical about visiting Las Vegas alone.
 But it turns out, travelling solo to Las Vegas is still a lot of fun.
 I walked up and down the Strip (even at night) and felt safe.
 Next, I went all out and hit the buffet.
 I also did two tours: a night tour with Big Bus and a day tour to the Grand Canyon.
 Yes, Las Vegas would be a lot of fun with your favourite people, but I am here to tell you that you can still enjoy yourself in Vegas alone.